leonzh2k/GraphBuilder/README.md

 ### Bugs
 * Running algorithms when there exist nodes with no edges completely breaks everything
-* predicted time to run algorithms is incorrect
 ### TODO
 * add visual indicator that you can't rename or delete nodes or edges during algorithms
 * add ability to load in a file containing graph data